Crypto Art FAQ

 You can sell it at whatever price you want.
 However, as with all art, the price it will actually sell at depends on the market interest for the art and the artist.
 It’s common to see digital / Blockchain based art sell for tens, hundreds, even thousands of dollars and this will only grow as the market grows.

-As always of course, nothing on this site is investment advice – we’ll share what we know but please do your own research.
+As always of course, nothing on this site is investment advice – I share what I know, but please do your own research.